wisnunugroho21/reinforcement_learning_ppo_rnd/README.md

 # PPO-RND

-Simple code to demonstrate Reinforcement Learning using Proximal Policy Optimization and Random Network Distillation
+Simple code to demonstrate Reinforcement Learning using Proximal Policy Optimization and Random Network Distillation using Tensorflow 2 and Pytorch

 ## Getting Started